What Is Rose A Cut Diamond

 Features Of The Rose-Cut Diamonds

-Despite their large size and modest price, rose-cut diamonds are beautiful, exhibit a romantic lustre, can be customised in shape, and are transparent.
+Despite their large size and modest price, These diamonds are beautiful, exhibit a romantic lustre, can be customised in shape, and are transparent.
 Its shallow depth makes it easy to wear since it rests close to the skin.

 The perceived size is more extensive.
-The weight of a rose-cut diamond is more visible on its top face because it is shallower in depth than a brilliant-cut diamond.
+The weight of a these diamond is more visible on its top face because it is shallower in depth than a brilliant-cut diamond.
 This is why rose-cut diamonds appear more prominent than diamonds of similar size in other diamond cuts.